MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/New-MgBetaPrintPrinter.md

 Create (register) a printer with the Universal Print service.
 This is a long-running operation and as such, it returns a printerCreateOperation that can be used to track and verify the registration of the printer.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgPrintPrinter](/powershell/module/Microsoft.Graph.Devices.CloudPrint/New-MgPrintPrinter?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded1 (Default)